 Health insurance coverage is required for all students.
 All full-time students are enrolled and billed for the College health insurance plan unless a health insurance waiver is completed.Link to this FAQ

-Submit completed form to the Registrar's Office prior to withdrawing from a class.
+Submit a completed Course Withdrawal Form to the Registrar's Office prior to withdrawing from a class.
 You may withdraw from a course up until the Friday of the 11th week of the semester and receive a "W" on your transcript; after this time, you may not withdraw from a course.

 Log into Clearinghouse with your student login and password for self-service enrollment verifications.
 Please see instructions below.